ElDav1d/fe-interview-design-system-david-vivo/README.md

 > "(...)The design is created in Figma, with foundations built in SASS through internal Design Tokens(...)"

 To simulate a real-world Design System workflow, this project includes a **fake design tokens pipeline**.
 This pipeline consumes a local `design-tokens.json` file and generates a `variables.css` file containing CSS custom properties.
-This demonstrates how design tokens can be managed and distributed in a scalable, production-quality project.

 ### How it works

 - **Source:**
-  All design tokens (such as colors, spacing, etc.) are defined in [`design-tokens.json`](./design-tokens.json) at the project root.
+  All Design Tokens (such as colors, spacing, etc.) are defined in [`design-tokens.json`](./design-tokens.json) at the project root.

 - **Build Script:**
   The script [`scripts/build-tokens.ts`](./scripts/build-tokens.ts) reads the JSON file, validates its structure, and outputs a CSS file with variables to [`src/styles/variables.css`](./src/styles/variables.css).

 - **Usage:**
-  The generated `variables.css` is imported globally (e.g., in Storybook and your app), making the design tokens available as CSS variables throughout your components.
+  The generated `variables.css` is imported globally (e.g., in Storybook and your app), making the Design Tokens available as CSS variables throughout the components.

 - **Why:**
-  This setup mimics how modern Design Systems manage and distribute design tokens, ensuring consistency and scalability across projects.
+  This setup mimics Design Tokens management and distribution, ensuring consistency and scalability across projects.

 ### Tokens Format